Session 10/21

 People who grew up in alternative placements and who have been successful in adulthood all describe four characteristics of their childhood caregivers:

-• They experienced to have a personal space of their own.
+2. They had a personal space of their own.